 Mexico’s Caribbean Coast

 The Mexican Caribbean opened June 8 and was the first destination in the Americas to receive the World Travel and Tourism Council’s Safe Travels Global Safety & Hygiene Stamp.
 The state of Quintana Roo covers much of the Yucatan peninsula’s top tourist areas, including Cancun, Playa del Carmen, and the Riviera Maya.
 Passengers get their temperature checked at the Cancun airport and need to fill in a questionnaire to identify health risks.
 Masks are required outside of resorts.
 Check Quintana Roo’s website for details.

 The U.S. was the first country eligible to enter St. Lucia, with U.S. flights allowed as of June 4.
 International travelers to Saint Lucia must complete an information form seven days prior to traveling and email the results of a PCR test taken within seven days prior to arrival.
 You’ll need to print out the authorization letter you’ll receive.
-Health screenings, such as fever checks, may take place upon arrival.
-Face masks are needed in public areas, including on the plane.
+Health screenings, such as fever checks, take place upon arrival.
+Face masks are needed in public areas.
 Details are on Saint Lucia’s website.

 Saint Martin and Sint Maarten

-The French-Dutch island known as the Friendly Island officially reopens July 1, when the main airport, on the Dutch side, opens to commercial passenger flights.
+The French-Dutch island known as the Friendly Island officially reopened July 1, when the main airport, on the Dutch side, opened to commercial passenger flights.
 U.S. travelers were welcomed to the Dutch side as of August 1 and the border between the French and Dutch sides reopened to Americans on September 18.
 Information is on both the Saint Martin and Sint Maarten websites.
-Inter-island flights to neighboring countries resumed earlier, as did some ferry connections.
 Mask use in public is mandatory.

 Saint Vincent and the Grenadines

 Serbia is known for its excellent café culture, spas, bustling capital Belgrade, and one of the prettiest spots on the Danube, near the town of Golubac.
 Serbia opened for international tourists on May 22, with the same rules as existed pre-pandemic (U.S. travelers don’t need a visa).
 While initially, negative COVID test results weren’t required, travelers from four countries currently need to provide a negative PCR test: Bulgaria, Croatia, Northern Macedonia, and Romania.
 Check to see if other countries are added.
 Masks are mandatory, indoors and outdoors, in public and there’s a fine for non-compliance.
 Serbia updates its COVID information, including new cases and testing during the past 24 hours, on its main COVID website.
 Curious about Serbia?
 Check out this mysterious 2,000-year-old archaeological find in Kostolac.

 According to reports, Tanzania was one of the first countries to reopen to tourism.
 As of August 1, a negative COVID test taken within 72 hours of boarding and completing a health information form is required.
 Tanzania has temperature checks upon entry and asks that everyone wear masks.
 The government issued standard operating procedures for the tourism industry.

-Flights between Turkey and the U.S. were allowed again as of mid-June, and Turkey is now open to travelers of all nationalities.
+Flights between Turkey and the U.S. were allowed again as of mid-June, and Turkey is open to travelers of all nationalities.
 COVID symptoms are checked on arrival and information to allow contact tracing must be provided.
-Passengers may be tested for COVID and may face quarantine.
+Passengers may be tested for COVID and may be quarantined if they test positive.
 Face masks are required in public with fines in place for non-compliance.
 As before the pandemic, advance application for e-visas is required for U.S. passport holders.
-There’s no word yet on new protocols for Turkey’s famous hammams are open, with new measures like physical distancing and face masks.
+Turkey’s famous hammams are open, with new measures like physical distancing and face masks.